 Both the prophet Isaiah and the Lord Jesus Christ referred back to the days of Noah and the flood to illustrate key spiritual concepts about the shortcomings of human behavior versus the eternal grace and holiness of God.

 Things got so bad in Noah’s time that God’s heart was grieved.
-He even regretted creating man and placing him on this good earth.
+He even regretted creating people and placing them on this good earth.
 But through all of this, there was one man, Noah, who pleased God.
-The Lord decided to preserve and bless His highest creation, mankind, through Noah and his line.
+The Lord decided to preserve and bless His highest creation, people, through faithful Noah and his resulting line.
+Though it broke God’s heart, the pervasive evil of Noah’s day was judged using a global flood.
+Afterwards, God promised to never judge the earth in this way again.

-The prophet Isaiah told Judah that, just as the Lord had promised no more global floods, He would also withhold further acts of judgement against them once they returned from exile in Babylon.
+The prophet Isaiah told Judah that, just as the Lord had promised no more global floods, He would also withhold further acts of judgment against them once they returned from exile in Babylon.
 They would of course face further severe trials and hardships, but those would not originate with God.

-Isaiah prophesied these words of the Lord regarding His coming “moment of wrath” against them.
-It was the only way to cure them of persistent idolatry and unfaithfulness, yet preserve their line.
-Their defeat by Nebuchadnezzar and seventy-year exile in Babylon would come, but it did succeed in ending their idolatry for good.
-Once Judah was chastised, the Lord promised to end His judgement and to extend His love to them forever.
+Isaiah prophesied words from the Lord regarding His coming “moment of wrath” against them.
+It was the only way to cure them of persistent idolatry and unfaithfulness, yet still preserve their holy line.
+Their defeat by Nebuchadnezzar and a seventy-year exile in Babylon would come, but it did succeed in ending their idolatry for good.
+Once Judah was chastised, the Lord promised to end His judgment and to extend His love to them forever.
+The next time, He Himself would bear all the punishment required to atone for the wicked deeds of the world, doing so on the cross at Calvary.

-“For this is like the waters of Noah to Me;
+9 “For this is like the waters of Noah to Me;

 For as I have sworn